openebs/website/website/src/blogs/getting-started-with-k3s-in-vsphere-and-openebs-cstor.md

 OpenEBS cStor engine requires external disks to be attached to the agents which group to form cStor Pools.

-The disks or block devices are managed by the component called *Node disk manager, shortly called as* NDM.
+The disks or block devices are managed by the component called *Node disk manager*, shortly called as *NDM*.
 After attaching the disks to agent machines, check the block devices by executing the following command.

     k3os-1374 [~]$ kubectl get blockdevices -n openebs NAME                                           NODENAME     SIZE          CLAIMSTATE   STATUS   AGE